Asynchronous Gibbs Sampling: Discussion

-The theory of Asynchronous Gibbs sampling can be further expanded.
-While we focused on convergence, it would be useful to quantify the degree to which a lack of synchronicity affects the performance of the algorithm.
-Asynchronous Gibbs produces a higher order Markov chain, the direct analysis of which is non-trivial.
-However, we believe that a more detailed understanding of the interplay between the convergence behavior of the chain and the Markov chain's order will be a useful step toward developing "partially asynchronous" MCMC methods, which may mix better or possess other useful properties, and could potentially use asynchronous steps to hide latency during the global \textit{reduce} operations required for synchronization.
-This would mirror recent advances in massively parallel iterative algorithms for solving linear systems \cite{ghysels14}.
+Asynchronous Gibbs is not a Markov chain, which makes analysis non-trivial.
+However, we believe that a more detailed understanding of the interplay between the convergence behavior of the asynchronous Gibbs stochastic process and its dependence on past states will be a useful step toward developing \emph{partially asynchronous} MCMC methods, which may mix better or possess other useful properties, and could potentially use asynchronous steps to hide latency during the global operations required for synchronization.
+This would mirror recent advances in massively parallel iterative algorithms for solving linear systems \cite{ghysels14} and parameter-server-based distributed optimization \cite{ho13}.

-Further research in Noisy Monte Carlo \cite{alquier16} is needed to understand the approximate algorithm.
-By replacing the Metropolis-Hastings ratio with a biased estimator (namely 1), we are able to get significantly better scaling, but this introduces some bias into our answer.
-A variety of results would help in understanding this bias.
-It is also unclear whether properties such as geometric ergodicity are inherited by the synchronous parallel chain $H$ from the underlying chain $P$.
-Further work is needed to understand the approximate algorithm from these perspectives.
+Our analysis is largely complementary to the approach taken by \textcite{desa16}.
+That work is based on assuming Dobrushin's condition \cite{pedersen07}, which limits their analysis to target distributions that do not exhibit too much dependence.
+In contrast, our approach depends on Assumption \ref{asm:simultaneous}, which ensures all workers to converge to the target sufficiently quickly.
+Both perspectives are useful: further work is needed to connect the two approaches, perhaps weakening these regularity requirements in the process.

-Asynchronous Gibbs sampling is nontrivial to implement.
-It is a fully parallel method that in our implementation mixes thread-based and actor-based parallelism, which is widely considered in the parallel computation literature to be a distinctly bad idea due to the coding complexity involved, including increased potential for \emph{race conditions} and other nondeterministic errors that are difficult to debug.
-All of the data structures used need to be capable of functioning correctly in parallel.
-We highly recommend \emph{Scala} as the programming language of choice, because its design makes it much more compatible with parallel programming than most other languages.
+Further work is also needed in understanding the quality of the algorithm's output, for instance by extending the standard effective sample size calculation to multiple dependent chains.
+This would help verify the algorithm's output, particularly since Bayesian models are often used in unsupervised settings, such as our example in Section \ref{sec:ex3}, where algorithm-independent approaches to evaluating model quality and uncertainty, such as cross-validation, are difficult to deploy.